NANISOREH/cfeistel/README.md

 As of now, it operates on a single block of input data.
 If data and/or key are exceeding in size, the excess part is discarded; if they're too short, '0' padding is applied.

 Command synopsis:

 ./cfeistel [-k key][-in infile][-out outfile]

+If not specified, all three parameters have a default fallback value.